pagkly/Zed/Investopedia3/Private Banking How the 1% Handles Money.md

 ### Preferential Pricing

 Private banking clients typically receive discounted or preferential pricing on products and services.
-For example, they may receive special terms or prime interest rates on mortgages, specialized loans, or [lines of credit (LOC)](https://www.investopedia.com/terms/l/lineofcredit.asp).
+For example, they may receive special terms or prime interest rates on mortgages, specialized loans, or [[lines of credit (LOC)]](https://www.investopedia.com/terms/l/lineofcredit.asp).
 Their savings or money market accounts might generate higher interest rates and be free of fees and overdraft charges.
 Also, customers who operate import-export ventures or do business overseas might receive more favorable foreign exchange rates on their transactions.

 ### Alternative Investments

 If they are managing a client's investments, private banks often provide the client with extensive resources and opportunities not available to the average retail investor.
-For example, an HNWI may be given access to an exclusive [hedge fund](https://www.investopedia.com/terms/h/hedgefund.asp) or a private equity partnership or some other [alternative investment](https://www.investopedia.com/terms/a/alternative_investment.asp).
+For example, an HNWI may be given access to an exclusive [[hedge fund]](https://www.investopedia.com/terms/h/hedgefund.asp) or a private equity partnership or some other [[alternative investment]](https://www.investopedia.com/terms/a/alternative_investment.asp).

 ### One-Stop-Shop